joelparkerhenderson/github-special-files-and-paths/README.md

   * TODO: any other formats, such as ASCIIDOC?

-  * There are exceptions, such as the CODEOWNERS file, which uses a special syntax.
+  * There are exceptions, such as the `CODEOWNERS` file.

 GitHub special files are typicallylocated in special paths a.k.a. special directories: